 Congrats!
 Your first Google Optimize A/B test is up and running.

-Once your test has adequate time to accumulate data, navigate to the Reporting tab in Optimize to see your results.
+Once your test has adequate time to accumulate data (we’ll discuss what counts as “adequate time” in the next section), navigate to the Reporting tab in Optimize to see your results.
 Your results will be broken down into “cards” with data about how your variants performed.

 First, you’ll see the Summary Card.
 This is exactly what it sounds like: An overview of your test and its results, based on your primary objective.